 In 2016 we developed a workstation specifically to create a performance test bench for PFClean, with a focus on improving GPU processing.
-In first part of this article we will share with you the component choices we made and why they are relevant to maintaining optimal performance necessary for high volume restoration with the PFClean software.
+In the first part of this article we share with you the component choices we made and why they are relevant to maintaining optimal performance necessary for high volume restoration with the PFClean software.

 Our Component Choices

 The aim was to build a platform that represented a typical user level workstation, that didn’t cost an arm and a leg, but in our opinion provided the best bang for the buck platform for day in, day out high resolution digital restoration projects that have become the norm, rather than the exception.

 The component choices have been broken down into sections including GPU, processor, chassis, drives and RAM and each section outlines the goals we strived to achieve from each component choice.
 If you are building a workstation yourself, the B.O.M. is suppled at the end of the article.